 Treating Overbite and Underbite

-Another option for many patients is a combined bite correctiona and instant orthodontics approach, or what can be termed Functional Cosmetic Dentistry.
+Another option for many patients is a combined bite correction and instant orthodontics approach, or what can be termed Functional Cosmetic Dentistry or even a Non-Surgical Facelift Dental Procedure.
 This cosmetic dentistry treatment utilizes porcelain veneers, dental crowns, and tooth bonding to correct the bite issues and, in the process, can correct several other common cosmetic and functional issues that may be detracting from the quality and strength of your smile and overall health.
 Overall health includes your airway, nasal, and jaw joint health as well as the teeth.
 The process is often completed within just a few short weeks once the bite correction is established, providing an alternate option to orthodontic care.
 It is important to evaluate both options.

 Full mouth rejuvenation is another option for treating overbite and underbite.
 As with instant orthodontics, full mouth rejuvenation combines different restorative, general, and cosmetic dentistry services to address multiple issues affecting the health, strength, and appearance of the face and teeth.
 This most often changes the lower one third of the face and often corrects facial asymmetries.
 The impacts can be truly profound for men and women struggling with several aesthetic and functional dental problems.